 Every startup wants to be successful.
 On top of that, doing business is harsh nowadays since the market is highly competitive, and it’s hard to raise funds for emerging companies.
 Thus, start-up founders are often afraid of making mistakes and taking risks.

 So, what are the common start-up problems?
 What startups have gone in red in 2019 ?
 What makes them strive on the global market?
-Find answers to all your ‘whats’ in our article.
-Speed up to read!
+Let's find out the answers to all these 'whats' in our article!

 Once upon a time, many renowned companies were startups.
-But now they Facebook, Google, Grammarly, etc. stand in a row of successful ventures.
+But now, Facebook, Google, Tesla, and others stand in a row of successful ventures.
 Most entrepreneurs want to follow their path and become the next Elon Musk or Mark Zuckerberg.
 Seldom do they think of how many hurdles there might be.
 Here are several of them to look on!

 1. Fierce Market Competition